spencertipping/phi/dev/phieval-problem.md

 I think those are the only two options.
 Let's compare them for the expression `let x = print(3+4)+1 in x + 1`.

+## Update: a third option: forcing
+A strict evaluator is required to convincingly _pretend_ to be strict in terms of IO.
+So a `(force)` node would inherit flags and a `(reuse (force ...))` would have no flags.

+Hang on.
+Can we just separate function capture/arg and timelines this way?
+Sure: we quote the parse state and defer evaluation.

 ## Mutable state cells
 This is the more traditional way to get self-referential quantities.
 It